HackBulgaria/Core-Java-1/11-OOP2/problems.md

 The **priorities** given above are just for the example.
 The user of your class should be able to use any your predefined criteria, as well as **his own criteria**, and **define the priorities himself**.

-#### Design (edit: and implement!) a TicTacToe game (Pair Programming)
+#### Design and implement a TicTacToe game (Pair Programming)
-First, design (classes and code-flow) for a TicTacToe game.
+Design (classes and code-flow) for a TicTacToe game.
 Do not start implementing until you have a very clear picture.

 Read the requirements below:

 - Game is played by two people - User1 and User2.
 They take turns - first enters user A, after that - user B.
-- Users input its move via console like this: "0 1" // first row, second column.
+- Users input its move via console like this: "0 1" // first row, second column
-- If a user enters wrong/invalid input, it is his turn again.
-- If a user enters "quit", the game should exit immediately.
+- If a user enters "q", the game should exit immediately.
+- We are very likely to add other features to the game, and more complex user input is likely to follow.
 Some hints and tips:
 - Core game logic should **not** be in the **main** method!
-- Distinguish game/board **visualization** from Core Game Logic.
+- Distinguish game/board **visualization** from **game logic**.
-- User input and error handling logic **must** be separated from Core Game logic.
+- User keyboard input and error handling logic **must** be separated from **game logic**.
+Design your game so that a Swing (window-based) visualization can be easily added later on **with as few in-class modifications as possible**
-- Make sure the game supports **different visualizations**.
-Handling user input/input errors is coupled with visualization.
+- Design the game in order to support **different visualizations**.
+Imagine we would like to add a GUI visualization later.
 - Implement the game only on the console.
 Use 'X' for player 1, and 'O' for player 2.
-(Or use swing, if you feel up to it).
+(Or use swing for GUI, if you feel up to it).
-- Design your game so that a Swing (window-based) visualization can be easily added later on **with as few in-class modifications as possible**
 - Use good naming conventions, make your code presentable.
 - Matrices are usually easier to visualize by both developer and users when using an y-first approach.
 ```